Cinnamon Walnut Banana Bread Smoothie

 4. Next, grate two large zucchinis.
 I like using my food processor to speed things up, but if you don’t have one you can use a box grater.

-5. Once the orzo has absorbed most of the vegetable broth, creating a fluffy, noodle consistency, add the grated garlic to the saucepan and mix well.
+5. Once the orzo has absorbed most of the vegetable broth, creating a fluffy, noodle consistency, add the grated zucchini to the saucepan and mix well.

 6. Season with salt, pepper and minced garlic to taste, stir well.